mesosphere/cd-demo/README.md

 2. Sets up a Jenkins "workflow" pipeline job and the necessary credentials to demonstrate a basic continuous delivery pipeline.
 Jenkins will:

-    + Spin up a new Jenkins slave using the Mesos plugin.
-This slave runs inside a Docker container on one of our DC/OS agents.
+    + Spin up a new Jenkins agent using the Mesos plugin.
+This agent runs inside a Docker container on one of our DC/OS agents.
     + Clone the git repository
     + Build a Docker container based off the [Jekyll Docker image](https://hub.docker.com/r/jekyll/jekyll/) that includes the content stored in [/site](/site) and push it to DockerHub.
     + Run the newly created container and a [Linkchecker container](https://github.com/mesosphere/docker-containers/blob/master/utils/linkchecker/Dockerfile) that runs a basic integration test against the container, checking that the webserver comes up correctly and that all links being served are valid (i.e. no 404s).
     + Manually trigger a Marathon deployment of the newly created container to the DC/OS base Marathon instance.
 If the application already exists, Marathon will simply upgrade it.
-    + Make the application available on a public slave at port 80 using Marathon-lb.
+    + Make the application available on a public agent at port 80 using Marathon-lb.

-When run with the `dynamic-slaves` command, it will:
+When run with the `dynamic-agents` command, it will:

 3. Creates 50 build jobs that take a random amount of time between 1 and 2 minutes.
 These jobs will randomly fail.
-    + The Mesos plugin will spin up build slaves on demand for these jobs, using as much capacity as your cluster has available.
+    + The Mesos plugin will spin up build agents on demand for these jobs, using as much capacity as your cluster has available.
     + When these jobs are finished, the Jenkins tasks will terminate and the resources will be relinquished back to other users of your cluster.

 When run with the `uninstall` command, it will: